Engee documentation

 Details

-Select this checkbox to output results before Doppler filtering.
+Select this option to display the results before Doppler filtering.

-Clear this check box to display the processing result after Doppler filtering.
+Uncheck this box to display the result of processing after Doppler filtering.

 Default value